MakeSchool-Tutorials/Make-Chat-Tutorial/P05-Change-The-Channel/content.md

 ---
-title: Saving data and channels
+title: "Saving Data and Channels"
-slug: Change-the-channel
+slug: change-the-channel
 ---

-## Be a hero and save these users!
+## Be a Hero and Save These Users!

 Don't worry we're not building a database for this application.

 We'll save everything locally, meaning that all of our data will be cleared on a server restart.